Updates on dipolar anisotropy in local measurements of the Hubble constant from Cosmicflows-4: The Hubble-Lema i tre law: an historical and technical excursus

-If the distance modulus is used instead of the luminosity distance, the corrected velocity in the CF4$_{obs}$ catalog must be modified accordingly, since it currently employs the correction term $f_{d_L}(z,q_0,j_0)$ derived from the series expansion of the luminosity distance.
+If the distance modulus is used instead of the luminosity distance, the correction to the velocity applied by the CF4 team must be modified accordingly, since it currently employs the correction term $f_{d_L}(z,q_0,j_0)$ derived from the series expansion of the luminosity distance.
 Following the same reasoning that leads from Eq.~(\ref{eq:Hubble_Cosmicflow_2}) to Eq.~(\ref{eq:Hubble_lin}), but starting directly from the distance modulus, the appropriate correction should be $f_{\mu}(z,q_0,j_0)$, which stems from the series expansion of the distance modulus and differs from $f_{d_L}(z,q_0,j_0)$ (see, e.g., Eqs.~(4) and (A5) of \cite{Capozziello:2011tj}):

 More specifically, the \textit{correct} logarithmic version of the HL law, after the cosmographic expansion of the distance modulus, is: